Unified Convergence Analysis for Adaptive Optimization with Moving Average Estimator: Introduction

 A key in the analysis is to carefully leverage the design of stochastic estimator of the gradient, i.e., $\v_{t+1}$.
-Traditional methods that simply use an unbiased gradient estimator of the objective function are not applicable to many problems (e.g., min-max) and also suffer slow convergence due to large variance of the unbiased stochastic gradients.
+Simply using unbiased stochastic gradients for model updates tends to result in convergence issues in various problems, particularly in (non-convex) min-max scenarios \citep{chavdarova2019reducing,hsieh2020explore}.
+One would usually need to employ impractically large mini-batch sizes to mitigate this in non-convex min-max problems \citep{lin2020gradient,boct2023alternating}.
+This phenomenon largely stems from their enhanced sensitivity to the variance of the unbiased stochastic gradients, as opposed to more straightforward minimization problems.
 Recent studies in stochastic non-convex optimization have proposed better stochastic estimators of the gradient based on variance reduction technique (e.g., SPIDER, SARAH, STORM)~\citep{fang2018spider,wang2019spiderboost,pham2020proxsarah,cutkosky2019momentum}.
 However, these estimators sacrifice generality as they require that the unbiased stochastic oracle is Lipschitz continuous with respect to the input, which prohibits many useful tricks in machine learning for improving {generalization} and {efficiency} (e.g., adding random noise to the stochastic gradient~\citep{DBLP:journals/corr/NeelakantanVLSK15}, gradient compression~\citep{NIPS2017_6c340f25,pmlr-v70-zhang17e,10.5555/3326943.3327063}).
 In addition, they also require computing stochastic gradients at two points per-iteration, making them further restrictive.
 Instead, we directly analyze the stochastic estimator based on moving average (SEMA), i.e., the first equation in~(\ref{eqn:adam}).
-We prove that averaged variance of the stochastic estimator $\v_{t+1}$ decreases over time, which ensures the convergence of Adam-style algorithms.
+We prove that for non-convex problems, averaged variance of the stochastic estimator $\mathbf{v}_{t+1}$ decreases over time, i.e., $\mathbb{E}\left[\frac{1}{T+1}\sum_{t=0}^T\|\mathbf{v}_t - F(\mathbf{x}_t)\|^2\right] \leq O(1/\sqrt{T})$.
+Thus it provides gradient estimators accurate enough to ensure that in expectation, the uniformly sampled output of adaptive algorithms with moving average estimator converge to a stationary point.